-We also communicate in order to bring about change for the better for our most vulnerable citizens.
+We also communicate and advocate to bring about change for the better for our most vulnerable citizens.
 We harness public interest in end-of-life issues and advocate for changes in policy and practices around end of life, including developing and supporting hospice care.

 The public is a vital ally in this work.
 We encourage people to become hospice advocates by supporting the development of hospice services in their own areas or lobbying at a national level for more investment in hospice care.

 Our Advocacy Goals for 2017